-Rural Exception Sites (NPPF)
+Rural Exception Sites (As per NPPF glossary Annex 2)

 Small sites used for affordable housing in perpetuity where sites would not normally be used for housing.
 Rural exception sites seek to address the needs of the local community by accommodating households who are either current residents or have an existing family or employment connection.
 Small numbers of market homes may be allowed at the local authority's discretion, for example where essential to enable the delivery of affordable units where grant funding is unavailable or inadequate.

-Appendix 5 Peter Brett Associates (CIL research 2013 Affordable Housing Appendix 2)
+Appendix 5 Peter Brett Associates (CIL research 2013 Affordable Housing Appendices 2 and 5)